alahiff/dakota-examples/jorek/scan-optimise/README.md

 25321   jorek-sweep-optimise-with-data/dakota-jorek-optimise/7   2019-10-23 06:19:12   deploying                jorek-dakota.simg   /usr/local/bin/generate-jorek-input.perl $x1 $x2 injt60sa.template
 25322   jorek-sweep-optimise-with-data/dakota-jorek-optimise/8   2019-10-23 06:19:14   deploying                jorek-dakota.simg   /usr/local/bin/generate-jorek-input.perl $x1 $x2 injt60sa.template
 ```
-Note that currently, by default, only up to 20 idle jobs will be created at a hime.
+Note that currently, by default, only up to 20 idle jobs will be created at a time.
 Once the jobs start running more will be created.

 ## Downloading the output files and work directories
 Each job will create a tarball containing: